-The Duke University Talent Identification Program (Duke TIP) is a nonprofit organization that has served over 2.9 million academically talented students in grades 4–12 since it was founded in 1980.
+The Duke University Talent Identification Program (Duke TIP) is a nonprofit organization that has served over three million academically talented students in grades 4–12 since it was founded in 1980.
 Collaborating with educators and parents, TIP helps gifted students assess the extent of their academic abilities with above-grade-level testing, recognizes them for their achievements, and provides them with a variety of enrichment benefits as well as accelerated face-to-face and online educational programs.
-In addition, TIP is constantly conducting research into the educational, emotional, and social factors impacting the lives of gifted children, then sharing this research and related advice with our program staff, educators, parents, and the greater gifted community.
+In addition, TIP is constantly conducting research into the educational, emotional, and social factors impacting the lives of gifted children, and then sharing this research and related advice with our program staff, educators, parents, and the greater gifted community.
 Our services are designed to augment the efforts of regular schools, not replace them.

 Meeting a critical need

 Identifying and serving academically talented students is a tremendous challenge for many educational systems.
 Faced with the continued pressures of limited budgets and resources—as well as the need to ensure that students meet grade level academic achievement standards—many schools simply do not have the capacity to provide meaningful services for students who perform above their grade level.
 As a result, children with advanced intellectual abilities are often overlooked in the classroom.
 Even more commonly, schools may not have the resources and staff to adequately provide the academic resources or the social and emotional support that gifted children require.